Mexico : Safety by City

 - Currency - The Mexican peso - is the official currency in Mexico.
 There are one hundred Mexican centavos to every peso.
 The symbol for the Mexican Peso is $, so you can see MX$ or MN$ in banks and exchange points.

 - Weather - The best time to visit Cozumel is from March to June.
 Average temperatures this time of year range from 20 to 30 ℃.
-December-February This peak season is from December to February.
+The peak season is from December to February.
 It's the most expensive time to visit.

 - Airports - There is an international airport on the island - Cozumel International Airport.
 It handles national and international air traffic for the city of San Miguel, Cozumel and handles hundreds of thousands of tourists during a year.